john-san/full-stack-rest-api/README.md

 3. In both the `api` and `client` directories, run the command `npm install` to install the project's dependencies.
 4. In the `api` directory, run the command `npm run seed` to create the initial database.
 5. In both the `api` and `client` directories, run the command `npm start` to start the app.
-6. Navigate to localhost:3000 to view and use the app.
+6. Open your internet browser and navigate to [http://localhost:3000](http://localhost:3000) to view and use the app.

 **Extra Credit**